 Data viz meet maps.
 When you put bar graphs, pie charts, and line plots in maps, suddenly statistics have a location.
 And the saying goes: without geography, you’re nowhere.
 So with Tableau-style visualizations, you put data visualizations on the map.

 Non-contiguous cartograms resize features based on values and keep their shape intact.
 But features don’t have to stay connected.
 They can freely move scattering them like pieces of a jigsaw puzzle.
 So features scale up or down according to value.
 But the tradeoff is that you lose their precise placement.

 The Dorling cartogram uses shapes like circles and rectangles to depict the area.
 By using shapes, it’s easier to recognize patterns.
 But its main weakness is that you lose its geographic reference.
 It can get to such a point that you don’t know what you’re looking at.

 18 Surface maps

-Surface maps take a set of known values and creates a surface predicting the unknown ones in between.
-This 3D surface (isopleth) is common for rainfall, temperature and elevation.
+Surface maps take a set of known values.
+Then, they create a surface predicting the unknown ones in between.
+This 3D surface (isopleth) is common for rainfall, temperature, and elevation.
 They differ from choropleth maps because they’re not tied to a geographic boundary or region.

-Schematics simplify maps in an extreme way.
-For example, subway maps, traffic lights and electric networks use schematics as a simplified view.
-At a cost, schematics lose orientation and a true basemap.
+Schematics significantly simplify maps.
+For example, subway maps, traffic lights, and electric networks use schematics as a simplified view.
+At a cost, schematics lose orientation and a true base map.
 But readers can gain greater clarity.

 20 Network flow

-Network flow maps show movement along an established network.
-For example, flight paths, transportation networks and communication systems use network flow maps.
-The purpose is to display traffic in the map.
-For instance, thick lines have denser flow.
+Network flow maps show movement along with an established network.
+For example, flight paths, transportation networks, and communication systems use network flow maps.
+The purpose is to display the traffic on the map.
+For instance, thick lines have a denser flow.
 But thin lines have less traffic.

 21 Coxcomb chart (Polar area chart)